arkumu/arkumu.github.io/dokumentation/kontrollierte-vokabulare-und-taxonomien/entstehungstypen.md

 **English:**

-The Genesis Type further categorises a Digital Object as to wether it originated digitally or is a digitized copy from an already existing Information Storage Medium.
-This definition is important, since a digital photo of a design object could also be interpreted as a retro-digitisation of an already existing object that carries information.
-But in the sense of arkumu.nrw, this digital photo would be categorised as "Born Digital" instead, while digitized recordings from tapes or records, or scans of sketches, posters or books are all categorsied as "Retro-Digitised".
+The Genesis Type indicates whether a digital object was originally created in digital form or whether it is a digitized copy of an existing Information Storage Medium.
+This distinction is important, since a digital photo of a design object could also be interpreted as a retro-digitisation of an already existing object that carries information.
+But in the sense of arkumu.nrw, this digital photo would be classified as "Born Digital" instead, while digitized recordings from tapes or records, or scans of sketches, posters or books are all classified as "Retro-Digitised".

 <br/>
 <br/>